MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/executenonquery-executereader-and-executescalar-message-schemas-in-sql.md

 ---
-description: "Learn more about: Message Schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations"
+description: "Learn about the message schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar operations used by the Microsoft BizTalk Adapter for SQL Server."
 title: "Message Schemas for the ExecuteNonQuery, ExecuteReader, and ExecuteScalar Operations2 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"